asiltureli/autoboi/README.md

 # Autoboi v1.0
-Auto BOI Plugin for PhBot
+Auto BOI(Battle of Infinity) Plugin for PhBot

 Completes the BOI on Silkroad Online automatically by injecting packages.